-SGLT2 inhibitors are a class of medications used to treat type 2 diabetes.
-They’re also called sodium-glucose transport protein 2 inhibitors or gliflozins.
+Sodium-glucose transport protein 2 (SGLT2) inhibitors are a class of medications used to treat type 2 diabetes.
+They’re also known as gliflozins.

 SGLT2 inhibitors prevent the reabsorption of glucose from blood that’s filtered through your kidneys, therefore facilitating glucose excretion in the urine.
-This helps reduce your blood sugar levels.
+This helps to lower your blood sugar levels.

 Read on to learn more about the different types of SGLT2 inhibitors, as well as the potential benefits and risks of adding this type of medication to your treatment plan.